-Expenditures being designated for non-FEC cost share contributions should be given the same consideration as expenditures that post to the benefitting budget, e.g., if it is an unallowable expenditure on the benefitting budget, it would not be an allowable cost share contribution.
+Expenditures being designated for non-FEC cost share contributions should be given the same consideration as expenditures that post to the benefitting budget, e.g., it must benefit the project and if it is an unallowable expenditure on the benefitting budget, it would not be an allowable cost share contribution.

 Journal vouchers, deficit transfers, reverse expenditures, cost transfer invoices (CTIs), expense transfers and/or transactions previously tagged for cost share have the potential to affect the "Overall Available Balance" that can be used for cost sharing.
 Essentially, these types of postings, when they reduce the overall budget balance, the object code balance or the balance of an expenditure reduce the availability of expenditures which posted to the budget that can be used as cost share.